ngctnnnn/ngctnnnn.github.io/site/posts/computer-vision-for-leukocyte-prediction-2.md

     a = x - y * np.cos(t*PI/180)
     vote[a, b] += 1
 ```
-As above, we will select the threshold value and take the positions vote[a, b] > threshold.
-The higher the threshold value, the more likely it is to be a perfect circle.
-But when the threshold value is too low, we are not sure that it is a circle (maybe even a small curve).
+As above, we will select the threshold value and take the positions vote`[a, b] > threshold`.
+The higher the threshold value is, the more likely it is to be a perfect circle.
+However, when the threshold value is too low, we are not sure that it is a circle (maybe even a small curve).
 In practice, it is virtually impossible to determine the radius in a fixed way, even if it is a human or a program with the best perception.
-So, when we practice in practice, we choose r in some interval [m, n].
+So, when we practice in practice, we choose **r** in some interval `[m, n]`.
-This means that the voting array will increase from 2D to 3D as [a, b, r].
+This means that the voting array will increase from **2D** to **3D** as `[a, b, r]`.

 #### 6. References
 [1] L. Chandrasekar and G. Durga.
 Implementation of hough transform for image processing applications.
 In 2014 International Conference on Communication and Signal Processing, pages 843–847, 2014. *doi: 10.1109/ICCSP.2014.6949962*.